Thursday, December 22, 2011

 I used a Knee Walker to transport myself instead of crutches.
 The walker is more like a knee scooter and allows you to carry things and open doors which is impossible with crutches.
 Its sort of fun to ride I guess, which helps for an active person like myself.
 Crutches are the worst, they should be outlawed.

 After about 12 days I unwrapped the ace bandage and plaster half cast to take a sneak peak at the incision.
 It is about 4-5 inches long on the inside of my leg, not straight up the back as expected.
+I used a great product for taking a shower with the cast on, nice thick plastic bag with a heavy duty rubber collar.

 At my 2 week follow up appointment the doctor gave me an air cast which can be removed for bathing and dressing.
 My doc instructed me not to walk or do any weight bearing activities for 4 more weeks (6 weeks since surgery).
 However there is quite a bit of research that says supported weight bearing and movement can occur at 2 weeks post op.